nikita-kotsehub/funcX-edge-device-hierarchy/README.md

 This project enables building Edge-Cloud edge device networks in Python.
 Read the associated paper [here][3].

-In this repository, you'll fine a hierarchy of devices offloading heavy tasks to computational machines up in the tree, using [funcX][1].
+This repository implements a hierarchy of devices offloading heavy tasks to computational machines up in the tree, using [funcX][1].
 As of now, it has three devices: Arduino Nano RP2040 Connect, Raspberry Pi 4 Model B (RPi 4), and an AWS EC2 instance.

 The repository contains two similar use cases: